fabric8-services/fabric8-auth-tests/performance/scripts/auth-api-user/results-template.md

 |`api-user-by-name`| @@API_USER_BY_NAME_MIN@@ ms | @@API_USER_BY_NAME_MEDIAN@@ ms | @@API_USER_BY_NAME_MAX@@ ms |

 ## Test charts
+The charts bellow show the whole duration of all the phases for each scenario - i.e. what lead to the final results shown above in the summary.

 ### Prepare Test
+The following charts show the respective times of UI of each test user as they were logged in one by one.
+So the first value in the chart is for the first user, the second value is for the second user and so on.

 #### `open-login-page-time`
 ![open-login-page-time](./@@JOB_BASE_NAME@@-@@BUILD_NUMBER@@-open-login-page-time.png)

 #### `login-time`
 ![login-time](./@@JOB_BASE_NAME@@-@@BUILD_NUMBER@@-login-time.png)

 ### Load Test
+In these charts, the value shown in each point of time is the metric (minimal, median, maximal and average value) of the response time computed for a time window from the start to the respective point of time.
+So it is a floating metric.

+That is the reason for the values of the maximals always go up.
 #### `auth-api-user` Response Time
 ![auth-api-user-reponse-time](./@@JOB_BASE_NAME@@-@@BUILD_NUMBER@@-GET_auth-api-user-response-time.png)
 ![auth-api-user-minimal-reponse-time](./@@JOB_BASE_NAME@@-@@BUILD_NUMBER@@-GET_auth-api-user-minimal-response-time.png)